 Q: Can aquarium soil be used in non-planted aquariums?
 A: Aquarium soil is designed specifically for planted aquariums and may not be suitable for non-planted aquariums.
 In non-planted aquariums, other types of substrate materials such as sand or gravel may be more appropriate.

 Q: Can aquarium soil be used in saltwater aquariums?
-A: Aquarium soil is not recommended for use in saltwater aquariums as it can release nutrients into the waterOpens in a new tab. that may promote the growth of unwanted algae.
+A: Aquarium soil is not recommended for use in saltwater aquariums as it can release nutrients into the water that may promote the growth of unwanted algae.
 In saltwater aquariums, other types of substrate materials such as sand or live rock may be more appropriate.

 Q: Can aquarium soil be reused?
 A: Aquarium soil can be reused if it is still in good condition and has not lost its nutrient content.
 Before reusing the soil, it should be thoroughly cleaned and rinsed to remove any debris or waste that may have accumulated.